 WFIU/WTIU - Indiana Public Media

-Bachelor’s degree in journalism, media, communications, or a related field and two years of professional experience in camera videography in a journalism related field.
+Bachelor’s degree in journalism, telecommunication, or a related field and two years of experience in public broadcasting or a journalism-related endeavor.

 Possess a valid driver’s license with the ability to be insured by Indiana University.